-How many years can carbon dating go back little girl dating advice
+How many years can carbon dating go back french canadian dating websites

 Until this century, relative dating was the only technique for identifying the age of a truly ancient object.

 By examining the object's relation to layers of deposits in the area, and by comparing the object to others found at the site, archaeologists can estimate when the object arrived at the site.

 The new method is based on the fact that over the past 60 years, environmental levels of radiocarbon have been significantly perturbed by mid-20th-century episodes of above-ground nuclear weapons testing.